timvink/mkdocs-table-reader-plugin/README.md

 [MkDocs](https://www.mkdocs.org/) plugin that adds a `{{ read_csv('table.csv') }}` markdown tag to directly insert CSV files as a table into a page.
 See it in action at [timvink.github.io/mkdocs-table-reader-plugin/](https://timvink.github.io/mkdocs-table-reader-plugin/).

-This helps to enable building reproducible reports.
-For more complex use cases, consider [pheasant](https://pheasant.daizutabi.net/) or [nbconvert](https://tanbro.github.io/mkdocs-nbconvert/).
+This makes it easier to build reproducible reports.
+For more complex use cases, consider [mknotebooks](https://github.com/greenape/mknotebooks), [mkdocs-markdownextradata-plugin](https://github.com/rosscdh/mkdocs-markdownextradata-plugin) or [mkdocs-macros-plugin](https://mkdocs-macros-plugin.readthedocs.io/en/latest/).

 ## Setup